 Portrait Firenze, centrally located in the historical city centre of Florence, walking distance from the Ponte Vecchio and the Uffizi Gallery.
 With a spectacular view of the river Arno, the...

-With a stay at Leone Blu, you'll be centrally located in Florence, steps from Museo Marino Marini and minutes from Salvatore Ferragamo Museum.
-This family-friendly residence is close to Ponte...
+With a stay at Hotel Leone Blu – Residenza d’Epoca, you’ll be centrally located in Florence, steps from Museo Marino Marini and minutes from Salvatore Ferragamo Museum.
+This family-friendly residence...

-Renovated in 2013, Room Mate Isabella is an elegant building from the 19th century on Florence's designer shopping street, a 5-minute walk from the Uffizi Gallery and the cathedral.
-It...
+Renovated in 2013, Hotel Room Mate Isabella is an elegant building from the 19th century on Florence’s designer shopping street, a 5-minute walk from the Uffizi Gallery and the cathedral....